MarioCruz/PoemOMatic/README.md

 You should get a random poem.

-If you are using a Raspberry Pi 3
+On the PI3 the Serial Port is named "ttyS0" and not "ttyAMA0" If you are using a Raspberry Pi 3

 Comment
    p = printer.ThermalPrinter(serialport="/dev/ttyAMA0")